andrelrms/Dirichlet-Distribuition/README.md

 # Dirichlet-Distribuition
-Playing with the Dirichlet distribuition to how the alpha affect the distribuiton
+Playing around with the Dirichlet distribuition to how the alpha affect the distribuiton